Karl Georg Albrecht Ernst von Hake: Biography

 In 1819 Hake was again appointed Minister of War.
+In 1825 he was promoted to General of the Infantry.
 King Frederick William III of Prussia ordered him to conduct experiments into the use of the optical telegraph.
 Hake, however, was opposed to optical telegraphy and devised several means of preventing the experiments from being implemented.
 He successfully delayed the experiments until May 1830.
-Hake finally left the War Ministry in 1833 and died two years later, in 1835, at Naples, Italy.
+Hake finally left the War Ministry in 1833 and died two years later, in 1835, at Castellammare di Stabia near Naples in the Kingdom of the Two Sicilies.